fmonniot/my-st-home/README.md

 Note 2: the `cross` docker image doesn't have SDL2, so we shouldn't try to build the `ui-designer` project in that environment.
 Selecting the correct crate with `-p` is thus important.

+We have a docker image defined in this project that can be built with `docker build -t fmonniot/my-st-home-build .` to get access to SDL2 to help testing things.
+Or at least that's the aim, for some reason cross isn't able to find it.
+Oh well, back to no SDL testing.

 # Running on mac/windows

 TODO Will be obsolete with the `ui-designer` sub-crate.